The Ultimate Guide to Choosing the Best Profile Picture for LinkedIn

 Remote sessions can be scheduled across time zones.
 Example windows: 8:00 to 11:00 a.m.
 Eastern for Europe and US overlap.
 Late afternoon Eastern for West Coast partners.

 Remote headshots are often more budget-friendly and quicker to schedule than full in-person shoots while still producing LinkedIn-ready results.
-We can run remote days for dozens of people using staggered time slots and a shared signup sheet managed by HR or comms.
+Remote days can be run for dozens of people using staggered time slots and a shared signup sheet managed by HR or comms.

 Lighting, Background, and Expression: How We Get the “LinkedIn” Look